-How to Select the Right Product for Your Needs
+How to Select the Right Wireless Doorbell Product for Your Needs

 The most important thing to consider is the distance from the transmitter (push button) to the receiver (speaker).
 Most manufacturers publish a range when tested in ideal environments, which usually means line-of-site and no interference.
 Any walls will diminish the signal by 20%-30%.

 - If you are hard of hearing or in a loud environment, you might want to consider a wireless chime with some sort of visual indicator.
-For standard chimes we have the WC180 flashing chime.
-If you need a long range chime and also a flashing light, there are two choices, the DC-1000 with a range of 1,000 ft., and the WDK-4000-STROBE, which has a range of up to4000 ft.
+For standard chimes, we have the WC180 flashing chime.
+If you need a long-range chime and also a flashing light, there are two choices, the DC-1000 with a range of 1,000 ft., and the WDK-ERA-STROBE, which has a range of up to4000 ft.
 For a standard chime with a visual indicator, you can also choose the RC4120 which is compatible with other Carlon chimes.

 - Battery operated door chime kits usually operate using C-sized or D-sized alkaline batteries.
-The DC-1000 is battery operated, however, an plug-in transformer is available for additional purchase.
-Battery operated chimes may either be hung on the wall, while some models can sit on a desk or flat surface.
+The DC-1000 is battery operated, however, a plug-in transformer is available for additional purchase.
+Battery-operated chimes may either be hung on the wall, while some models can sit on a desk or flat surface.

 - Plug-in chimes plug into a standard wall outlet.

-- An important note is that "most" brands are compatible with one-another, regardless if they are plug-in or battery operated.
+- An important note is that "most" brands are compatible with one another, regardless of whether they are plug-in or battery operated.
 The exception to this rule is the Honeywell brand, which has A, B, C, and D versions you need to consider.

-I need a replacement part for an existing wireless product?
+I need a replacement part for an existing wireless chime product?

-If you have an existing product, your choices are little more limiting.
+If you have an existing product, your choices are a little more limiting.
 First, determine the brand.
-In most cases you can purchase additional receivers, plugin or battery operated.
-There are compatibility issue with older models, so we encourage you to give us a call.
+In most cases you can purchase additional receivers, plugins or battery operated.
+There is a compatibility issue with older models, so we encourage you to give us a call.